Up Up Home Home

 <svdrp>

-Use this tag if you want boxstar to control VDR via the SVDRP server.
+Use this tag if you want boxstar to control VDR via its SVDRP server (deprecated).
 It takes these attributes.

 host